-- Cost savings and better service level agreements – You may find you can cut expenses and get a better contract through data centre migration.
+- Cost savings and better service level agreements – You may find you can cut expenses and get a better contract through data center migration.

 - Increased efficiency and productivity – Moving to the cloud or between providers can give you faster upload and download speeds, remote working, effective business recovery plans and cyber security, and more streamlined communication.

-- Simplified processes – Your staff have more time to fulfil their role and produce high-quality work which drives your business to success.
+- Simplified processes – Your staff have more time to fulfill their role and produce high-quality work which drives your business to success.

-Of course, data centre migration could lead to downtime and data loss.
+Of course, data center migration could lead to downtime and data loss.
 If you work with the wrong people.
-Risk is only an issue when you invite it, so work with an experienced, vetted company who look at every detail to mitigate these risks.
+Risk is only an issue when you invite it, so work with an experienced, vetted company that look at every detail to mitigate these risks.
 A professional company will consider:

 - Your applications